 BOARD OF DIRECTORS

-Rob Thompson, PRESIDENT graduated at Fanshawe College and holds an Interprovincial Electrical License.
+Rob Thompson, VICE-PRESIDENT graduated at Fanshawe College and holds an Interprovincial Electrical License.
 Rob and his wife Marilyn operated a swine-breeding farm with a group called Oxford Highbred Swine Co.
 Owned and Operated a electrical contracting firm.
 In 1990 he started Change' Air Products & Services Ltd. where he engineered and sold heating & ventilation equipment that used energy conservation as the base for design.
 Change' Air products were recognized and sold to school boards in Canada & U.S. and was sold in 2012 to a Swedish Co.
 Rob was born and raised in Oxford County and currently lives in South-West Oxford.